aws/modern-data-architecture-accelerator/packages/apps/dataops/dataops-nifi-app/README.md

       saml:
         # The IDP Metadata URL where the SAML metadata can be fetched from the IDP
         idpMetadataUrl: "https://portal.sso.ca-central-1.amazonaws.com/saml/metadata/abc-123"
-      # A list of external authorized nodes which will be granted access (by TLS certificate common name)
-      # to this cluster.
-This should be used for integration with other clusters external to this config.
-If the other
-      # cluster is part of this config, use 'peerClusters' instead.
-      # Note that the remote cluster will also need security group access via 'nifiSecurityGroupIngressSGs' or 'nifiSecurityGroupIngressIPv4s'
-      externalAuthorizedNodes:
-        - CN=test-node

       # Allows mounting of the Nifi EFS from outside of the EKS cluster
       # This list will be combined with the global 'additionalEfsIngressSecurityGroupIds' list to determine the